meanjs/generator-meanjs/README.md

 MEAN.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.
 ## Overview

 One of the most frequently asked features from MEAN users is a way to scaffold their applications.
 As we looked for a way to help the community build and deploy production level MEAN applications, we decided to go with a [Yeoman](http://yeoman.io/index.html) generator.
-Yeoman generators provides an easy to maintain and open, yet powerful solution for scaffolding applications.
+Yeoman generators provides a powerful, easy to maintain, and open solution for scaffolding applications.

-So, we set out to work on the features we thought the initial realease should include, and we are proud to present the official MEAN.JS Yeoman generator.
-It includes a nice set of simple tools you can use to make your MEAN application development easier and more fun.
+So, we set out to work on the features we thought every developer needs, and we are proud to present the official MEAN.JS Yeoman generator.
+It includes a set of simple tools you can use to make your MEAN application development easier and way more fun.